DavidJKTofan/davidtofan.com/content/articles/cloudflare-impact-commitment-privacy-research.md

 Personally, it's exciting and satisfying to see how many people work at and with Cloudflare to pursue incredible projects and initiatives, creating real positive impact in the world.

-Some of those amazing and inspiring impacts are displayed here:
+Some of those amazing and inspiring impacts are displayed here...

 ## Cloudflare Impact